 Additionally, DDoS attacks are getting more sophisticated.
 Instead of a random barrage of requests, the attacks are starting to become targeted to specific areas of the company server.
 Some DDoS attacks are even being used as a front to cover back-end data hacks.

 Now that you know how scary DDoS attacks are, you're probably wondering, "How do I prevent a DDoS attack?"
 Here are our top tips for DDoS attack prevention:

 - Plan in advance

 Sure, there is rarely a way to see an attack coming.
-However, the best defense against a DDoS attack is a strong offense.
-Having a solid strategy for Backup and Disaster Recovery planned and implemented before you're in the middle of trying to halt an attack and restore your services.
+The same is true of a Texas tornado that rips your house apart.
+You wouldn't own a house without insurance, right?
+Cybersecurity is essentially insurance for your business.
+The best defense against a DDoS attack is having a solid Backup and Disaster Recovery plan implemented before you're in the middle of an attack.